jessec1001/carta/README.md

 ```
 exposes the application to the local network.
 From there, you could use [Port Forwarding](https://www.howtogeek.com/66214/how-to-forward-ports-on-your-router/) to allow remote connections from external networks from ports 8081 (HTTP) and 8082 (HTTPS).

+Through the AWS CDK, Carta can also be run locally with a sandboxed AWS environment.
+See [Running Carta with CDK](https://gitlab.com/contextualize/carta/-/wikis/Running-Carta-with-CDK) for more information.

 ## Standards
 We use standards of coding in order to stay consistent and allow our code to be easily understood.